-- You are only allowed to take one art subject (Fine Art & Textiles or Graphic Communication). - It is not possible to take Drama and Performing Arts in combination. - It is not possible to take Sport and PE. - Students will be allowed to take Computing if they are in Sets 1 and 2 for Maths.
+- You are only allowed to take one art subject (Fine Art & Textiles or Graphic Communication). - It is not possible to take Drama and Dance in combination. - It is not possible to take Sport and PE. - Students will be allowed to take Computing if they are in Sets 1 and 2 for Maths.
 Students in other sets may be considered for the course if they can demonstrate an interest in and enthusiasm for the subject, and have some experience of coding. - Students can opt for BTEC Dance or GCSE Latin as new subjects.
 It is important that students and families seek advice and guidance before making this choice.
-Fresh start subjects can be exciting but are challenging and may not suit every student. - Students and parents/carers should note the marks for effort, quality of work and ability to meet deadlines on the December school report.
+Fresh start subjects can be exciting but are challenging and may not suit every student.
+Dance will only run if there is sufficient interest, and Latin will also only run if there are sufficient numbers. - Students and parents/carers should note the marks for effort, quality of work and ability to meet deadlines on the December school report.
 Students should choose subjects where these marks are 1 or 2.
-Students with marks of 3 or 4 will not be allowed to take these courses in Years 10 and 11 or, in exceptional circumstances, will be referred to senior staff and Curriculum Leaders for a decision. - BTEC dance is another 'fresh start' option, however, it is advisable that students have prior dance experience.
-Dance will only run if there is sufficient interest. - Further guidance about choosing a first and second choice of option subjects and how to submit these choices to school will be provided in January. - Where we are unable to timetable a student's first or second choice of subjects, we aim to confirm this in early May to allow an additional choice of subjects to be made.
+Students with marks of 3 or 4 will not be allowed to take these courses in Years 10 and 11 or, in exceptional circumstances, will be referred to senior staff and Curriculum Leaders for a decision. - Further guidance about choosing a first and second choice of option subjects and how to submit these choices to school will be provided in January. - Where we are unable to timetable a student's first or second choice of subjects, we aim to confirm this in early May to allow an additional choice of subjects to be made.